Layto888/Best-Password-tester/README.md

 - Disclaimer:

 This application is designed to assess the strength of password strings.
 The instantaneous visual feedback provides the user a means to improve the strength of their passwords, with a hard focus on breaking the typical bad habits of faulty password formulation.
 Since no official weighting system exists, we created our own formulas to assess the overall strength of a given password.
 Please note, that this application does not utilize the typical "days-to-crack" approach for strength determination.
 We have found that particular system to be severely lacking and unreliable for real-world scenarios.
 This application is neither perfect nor foolproof, and should only be utilized as a loose guide in determining methods for improving the password creation process.
+- Nota bene : The program is inspired from : http://www.passwordmeter.com/  with different approach and proper code.

 # Benchmark test example:
     Test with length = 3